taiberkeley/Pewlett-Hackard-Analysis/README.md

 	WHERE (birth_date BETWEEN '1952-01-01' AND '1955-12-31')
 	AND (hire_date BETWEEN '1985-01-01' AND '1988-12-31');

-create a separate list of employees for each department. so we'll need to start combining it in different ways using joins.
+To make the analysis easier to the company, I will create a separate list of employees for each department.
+So I combined using joins.
-The list Bobby provided was big and difficult to absorb as one large file.
-More than 40,000 employees?
-Retiring around the same time?
-Yeah, that's a lot.

-Bobby will need to break down that large list into smaller pieces, then present those to his boss instead What we'll need to help Bobby do first is recreate the retirement_info table so it includes the emp_no column.
-With this column in place, we'll be able to join our new table full of future retirees to the Dept_Emp table, so we know which departments will have job openings (and how many).

 	-- Create new table for retiring employees
 	SELECT emp_no, first_name, last_name